 Modelled on St Peter’s Basilica in Rome in a library designed like the Pantheon for a temple dedicated to learning and literature.
-Regular detailed tours of Central Library take place, often finishing with a close look at the Library’s treasures such as first editions of Isaac Newton’s Philosophiæ Naturalis Principia Mathematica.
+We run regular detailed tours of the library, often finishing with a close look at the Library’s treasures such as first editions of Isaac Newton’s Philosophiæ Naturalis Principia Mathematica.

 • Address: Manchester Central Library, St Peter’s Square.
 St Peter’s Square Metrolink stop.

 Europe’s oldest library and the oldest library in the English-speaking world is also the oldest non-religious building in Manchester.
 Here Karl Marx and Friedrich Engels devised many of their ideas about how society should be reorganised at a table that still survives in the reading room near a bookcase that was once part of a bed slept in by Bonnie Prince Charlie.
 Regular tours take place as a two-parter with Manchester Cathedral.

 • Address: Chetham’s Library, Long Millgate.
 Victoria Metrolink stop.

 Liverpool Road, the world’s first railway station